fishyyuser/Advent_of_code_2025/README.md

 # 🎄 Advent of Code 2025 — Python Solutions

 Welcome to my **Advent of Code 2025** repository!
-This repo contains my Python solutions for this year’s Advent of Code challenges, focusing on clarity, efficiency, and clean problem-solving.
+This repository contains Python solutions for all 12 days of Advent of Code 2025.

+Each solution prioritizes correctness and clear structure, with performance considerations applied where required by the problem constraints.

 ---

 ## 🧩 Goals

-- Write clean and Pythonic solutions
+- Provide correct and complete solutions for each Advent of Code problem
-- Strengthen algorithmic problem-solving skills
+- Keep implementations readable and logically structured
+- Use appropriate algorithms and data structures per problem requirements
-- Maintain a consistent structure across all days
+- Maintain consistency across all solution files
-- Keep solutions lightweight and readable

 ---